sxhe927/CSE6242_DVA_Project-master/README.md

-# CSE6242_DVA_Project
+# DVA_Project
-This is the repository for group project for CSE6242 Data&Visual Analytics.
+This is the repository for group project for Data&Visual Analytics.

 # Data Extraction/Scraping Data
 You first need an API key from Spoonacular.